Buzz Lightyear: Video games

 Various video games have been produced based on the Toy Story franchise.
 In 1995, Buzz appeared in the Toy Story video game based on the story of the first film.
 Buzz was voiced by Pat Fraley in the computer games Disney's Animated Storybook: Toy Story and Disney's Activity Center: Toy Story, both released in 1996.
 A Toy Story 2 video game was released in 1999, in which Buzz is tasked with rescuing Woody.
 In the 1999 game Toy Story 2: Buzz Lightyear to the Rescue, the player controls Buzz instead of Woody.
 In the 2010 video game tie in Toy Story 3, the player can play as Buzz in the Toy Box mode.
 In 2000, a video game titled Buzz Lightyear of Star Command was released that was based on the cartoon series of the same name.
 It features a playable Buzz Lightyear racing against enemies on different planets.
 A racing game similar to Mario Kart was released in 2001 with the title Toy Story Racer.
 In 2003, Buzz and Woody appeared in a skateboarding game titled Disney’s Extreme Skate Adventure.
 He also appears alongside Woody and the other toys in the 2009 shooting game Toy Story Mania!, a game based on the attraction in Disney parks.
 In 2013, a Toy Story in Space playset featuring Buzz was announced for the toys-to-life video game Disney Infinity.
 Woody and Buzz appear in the 2019 video game Kingdom Hearts III.
 In June 2019, Buzz appeared as a character skin with the other Toy Story characters in a Toy Story Mash Up Pack in Minecraft.
 In December 2022, Buzz and Woody were introduced in a content update to Disney Dreamlight Valley.
 In October 2023, skins based on Buzz and Woody were made available in the video game Fall Guys.
 In December 2024, Brawl Stars introduced Buzz Lightyear as a new playable character, available until February 2025.
 Additionally, a Buzz-inspired skin for the brawler Surge was released following the event.
+In April 2026, Buzz and Zurg were added as playable characters in Fortnite, with both characters having their proportions slightly altered to function as skins in the game.